titusjan/argos/README.md

 In the screen shot for example, the `ColumnAmountO3` HDF-5 dataset is selected and placed in the collector.
 This is a two-dimensional data array, it contains a world wide distribution of ozone in the atmosphere.
-The first dimension corresponds to longitude, the second to latidue.
+The first dimension corresponds to longitude, the second to latitude.
 These dimensions have no name since the dataset has no associated [dimension scales](http://docs.h5py.org/en/latest/high/dims.html).
 Therefore, Argos just calls them `dim-0` and `dim-1`.